luciansabo/async-command/README.md

 `workerCode()` is a method inside the current class.

-## Executing worker code from withing symfony commands
+## Executing worker code from within Symfony Console Commands

-To define a entrypoint inside the current symfony command use `SymfonyCommandEntryPoint`:
+To define a entry-point inside the current symfony command use `SymfonyCommandEntryPoint`:

 ```php
 use Lucian\AsyncCommand\EntryPoint\SymfonyCommandEntryPoint;